-At this point it’s impossible to say what will be on board the DLC though you can expect new maps (DICE will still owe gamers 12 new maps after the release of They Shall Not Pass), new weapons and gadgets, and more.
+At this point it’s impossible to know exactly what will be on board the Apocalypse DLC but you can expect new maps (DICE will still owe gamers 12 new maps), new weapons and gadgets, and more.

 The Battle of the Somme has been referred to as “hell on earth” and that matches up with the description DICE provided.

 This is only a guess at this point but it’s an educated one.

 How to Try the Battlefield 1 Apocalypse Early

 We expect DICE to put the Apocalypse DLC into the Battlefield 1 Community Test Environment (CTE) ahead of its release.